 The term LPR immigration refers to the number of persons granted authorization to live and work in the United States on a permanent basis.
 Hereafter, these individuals are referred to as lawful permanent residents (LPRs).
 Many individuals are admitted to the country legally but on a temporary basis.
-These individuals are included as a portion of the other-than-LPR immigrants and are discussed in the following sections of this memorandum.
+These individuals are included as a portion of the temporary or unlawfully present immigrants and are discussed in the following sections of this memorandum.